novaprova/novaprova/doc/manual/functions.rst

 Some unit test frameworks support a concept of test dependencies, i.e. the framework knows that some tests should not be run until after some other tests have been run.
-Novaprova does not support test dependencies.
+NovaProva does not support test dependencies.

 In the opinion of the author, test dependencies are a terrible idea.
 They encourage a style of test writing where some tests are used to generate external state (e.g. rows in a database) which is then used as input to other tests.
-Novaprova is designed around a model where each test is isolated, repeatable, and stateless.
+NovaProva is designed around a model where each test is isolated, repeatable, and stateless.
 This means that each test must trigger the same behaviour in the Code Under Test and give the same result, regardless of which order tests were run,